 Now that we have debunked the myths about personal loans, you can now appreciate that they are useful financial tools when used well.
 Therefore, do not get worried because you did not qualify for a car loan or student loan; a personal loan can come in handy.
 However, we must indicate that the process of applying for a personal loan is never easy for many people because of the long list of loan providers with different conditions.
 Imagine having to prepare dozens of applications and sending them to different loan providers?
 However, there is a simpler and more convenient method – using Lendela.

 All that you need to do is check our website to follow their short process of application.
 See the demonstration below:

 - Visit Lendela website and fill an application for a personal loan.
 This should take you only a few minutes.

-- Get offers from different lenders in Singapore.
+- Get offers from different banks and financial institutions in Singapore.

 - Pick the personal loan with the best conditions.
-Then, Lendela helps you to book an appointment with the lender.
+Then, Lendela helps you to book an appointment with the bank.

 - Sign the loan agreement, and the cash is deposited into your account.

 If you are thinking of a way to get some money to bridge the gap in your finances, do not get distracted by the long list of myths about personal loans out there.
 Personal loans can be an awesome source of funds, but it is crucial to ensure you only borrow what you can comfortably repay.
 Make sure to use Lendela to receive tailored personal loans with the best conditions.